Generator

 index (int, None) - Force a specified ID if it is available.
 If None, the index one higher than the highest already existing index is selected.

-scaling (float, 1.0) - scaling factor which for the active power of the generator
+scaling (float, 1.0) - scaling factor applying to the active power of the generator

 type (string, None) - type variable to classify generators